Pillars, Simon Benjamin

 Also open at LMCC’s Arts Center: Joe Coffee, open during all Arts Center public hours!

 The Arts Center at Governors Island is the first year-round, permanent home for the arts on Governors Island.
 All events at The Arts Center at Governors Island are free and open to the public, and all are welcome.
-Appropriate COVID-19 public health protocols will be in place, with free ticket reservations required.
-Learn more and reserve tickets at the link below.

 See below for past programs and events on Governors Island.